Rethinking the Goal System

 Without bothering the government.
 Without stopping sales.
 Without bothering the entrepreneur.
 The customer wins — as we have seen.
 Who doesn't win?

-All sales in the sector enter the calculation for achieving goals
+All sales in the sector enter the calculation for the achievement of goals

 All sales in the sector — regardless of who the commission goes to, by seniority or not — are computed for the sector, in order to verify the achievement of goals.